TonyBotSacks/Lung-Cancer-AI-Analysis/README.md

-This is a decently acurate CNN model.
-It requires so fine tuning bit it is excellent with black and white x_ray images.
+This is a decently accurate CNN model.
+It requires some fine tuning but it is excellent with black and white x_ray images.